 I’ve always been a very classic and traditional girl.
-I love the way more modern dresses looked on other people but for me, I’ve always loved a traditional gown.
-My mom and I traveled to a bridal shop in Wilmington, North Carolina and I tried on several gowns but none of them were quite what I was searching for.
-I’d come across Modern Trousseau’s designs and fell in love with one gown I saw on their website and knew that I had to try it on.
+I love how more modern dresses look on other people, but I’ve always loved a traditional gown.
+My mom and I traveled to a bridal shop in Wilmington, North Carolina, and I tried on several gowns but none of them were quite what I was searching for.
+I’d come across Modern Trousseau’s designs and fell in love with one gown I saw on their website and knew I had to try it on.
 I made the appointment in their Charleston, South Carolina location and mentioned that I loved the Hilary gown.
-Upon arrival, we were greeted with such warmth, I knew that it was going to be a wonderful experience.
-I slipped on the Hilary gown first and I just knew that this was it for me!
-No lace, a simple fabric that really spoke of classic, southern elegance, and beautiful over-sized, off the shoulder sleeves, this was my gown!
-I added a beautiful bow to the back that entailed a long train and the most perfect bolero and it ended up being the perfect gown for me.
+Upon arrival, we were greeted with such warmth that I knew it would be a wonderful experience.
+I first slipped on the Hilary gown, and I just knew this was it for me!
+No lace, a simple fabric that spoke of classic, southern elegance, and beautiful oversized, off-the-shoulder sleeves, this was my gown!
+I added a beautiful bow to the back that entailed a long train and the most perfect bolero, and it ended up being the perfect gown for me.

-There are really three moments that really stick out the most to me.
-The most special to me was when someone mentioned to me that Lucas and his groomsmen were outside on the back of the house taking pictures.
-I knew that I wasn’t supposed to but I peeked outside and caught a quick glimpse of him and I swear I felt my heart skip a beat.
-We hadn’t spoken at all that day, nor had we seen each other, so when I saw him, it was just dreamy.
-He was so handsome and in that moment, I could not believe that in just a little over an hour, I’d be his wife.
-The second moment was when I was in the “Roosevelt Room”, as they call it at Hobcaw.
-This is the room the US President Franklin Roosevelt stayed in.
-I was completely changed into my wedding dress and I was talking to one of my bridesmaids.
-There were only three of us in the room and they were both standing in front of me.
-I had on my veil that was completely covering my back and I swear, I felt someone touch my back with the pad of their finger.
-When I turned around, no one was there and both of my bridesmaids confirmed that no one was behind me.
-I’ll just leave that thought with you….
-The last moment that comes to mind was when my mom and Lucas’ mom first saw me, fully dressed, in my wedding dress.
-Both my mom and Ms. Linda were in tears and his mom asked, “can I touch you?”
+There are three moments that stick out the most to me.
+The most special to me was when someone mentioned that Lucas and his groomsmen were outside at the back of the house taking pictures.
+I knew that I wasn’t supposed to, but I peeked outside and caught a quick glimpse of him, and I swear I felt my heart skip a beat.
+We hadn’t spoken that day, nor had we seen each other, so when I saw him, it was just dreamy.
+He was so handsome, and at that moment, I could not believe I’d be his wife in just over an hour.
+The second moment was when I was in the “Roosevelt Room,” as they call it at Hobcaw.
+This is the room that US President Franklin Roosevelt stayed in.
+I was utterly changed into my wedding dress and talking to one of my bridesmaids.
+Only three of us were in the room, and they were both standing in front of me.
+I had on my veil that was completely covering my back, and I swear, I felt someone touch my back with the pad of their finger.
+When I turned around, no one was there, and my bridesmaids confirmed that no one was behind me.
+I’ll just leave that thought with you… The last moment that came to mind was when my mom and Lucas’ mom first saw me, fully dressed, in my wedding dress.
+My mom and Ms. Linda were in tears, and his mom asked, “can I touch you?”
 Of course, she gave me a huge hug, followed by my mom.
 It was such a special moment for the three of us to share.

-Years ago, I started following Pasha Belman’s work and I knew that he had to be the one to capture the memories on my wedding day.
-I’ve always adored his work and knew how special it was so when Lucas and I got engaged, I wasn’t “looking for” anything in a wedding photographer, I knew Pasha and Natallia were the ones we wanted.
+Years ago, I started following Pasha Belman’s work, and I knew that he had to be the one to capture the memories of my wedding day.
+I’ve always adored his work and knew how special it was, so when Lucas and I got engaged, I wasn’t “looking for” anything in a wedding photographer, I knew Pasha and Natallia were the ones we wanted.
 There was no second choice for us.
 Their work is timeless and unparalleled to any other work I’ve seen.

 From the beginning, hire a wedding coordinator and splurge on the photographer.
-The wedding coordinator will make your life so much easier and getting the best photographer will ensure that all of your once in a lifetime memories are captured perfectly.
-The biggest piece of advice I have is to enjoy every moment, enjoy every defeat in the planning process and enjoy every win.
-Lucas and I had so many ups and so many downs and looking back, it was so special because we went through it together.
+The wedding coordinator will make your life much easier, and getting the best photographer will ensure that all of your memories are captured perfectly.
+My biggest advice is to enjoy every moment, every defeat in the planning process, and every win.
+Lucas and I had so many ups and so many downs, and looking back, it was so special because we went through it together.

 back to top